 This cost increase has occurred in tandem with the technological advances in the residential construction industry, including, pre-nailed frames, pre-made trusses, aluminium joinery, concrete floor slabs, long run roofing and power tools.
 Going forward under this industrialised model entails more prefabrication.
 It will be claimed that this will reduce costs, but BRANZ (Building Research Association New Zealand) did a study on prefabrication and found that "improved economic outcomes are not inherent in prefabricated construction" (Burgess, Buckett & Page, 2013, p.53).

 Industrialised building means onsite construction is quicker (as much of the work occurs in factories) but it requires specialised skills and tools.
 This puts it outside the scope of the average person, adding complexity and cost.

 Natural building is easy to learn.
 It doesn’t require expensive, time consuming training nor many specialised tools.
-It can be done by unskilled workers.
-Natural materials are inherently cheap and most of the cost in a natural building is in the labour.
-Therefore if you want to reduce the cost of natural construction an owner can do a large part of the work themselves as an 'owner builder' and use unskilled support labour at fair rates.
+It can be done by guided unskilled workers.
+Natural materials like clay and site harvested timber are inherently cheap and most of the cost when using such resources is in the labour.
+Therefore if you want to reduce the cost of natural construction an owner can do a large part of the work themselves as an 'owner builder' and use guided unskilled support labour at fair rates.
 Economically it comes down to where you want to spend your money, with large remote companies making industrialised materials or directly with your fellow community builders.

 For all the benefits attributed to mass produced, industrialised housing, the simple fact is that over time, along with increased industrialisation, our buildings have become more expensive, toxic and polluting.
 At the same time community labour has increasingly been replaced with offshore factory labour and local skills and crafts have been lost.
 We believe the solutions can be found in natural materials and traditional low tech, easy to learn techniques that are better for us, our community and the planet.